SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Be sure the lining does not bother your scalp.

-• Wear it only a few hours a day during the time you are getting radiation treatments and right after treatment has ended.
+• Wear it only for a few hours a day during the time you are getting radiation treatments and right after treatment has ended.

 • Ask your provider when you can start to wear it more.